R0GGER/public-iperf3-servers/docs.md

 ### Find & Test Nearest Public Server (`findtest.sh`)

-This project hosts a list of public `iperf3` servers.
-A helper script is available to automatically find a geographically close server from the list and run a test against it.
+Find & Test is a script to find automatically the geographically closest server from the list and run a test against it.

 ```bash
 # Download and execute the script